 - Being overly emotional or being incapable of showing any emotion

 - Losing interest in things one used to enjoy

 Treatment for Psychosis

-For individuals who are experiencing active psychosis, acute inpatient hospitalization can be one of the best options for receiving thorough treatment because they are able to receive around-the-clock supervision as well as proper medication to help stabilize their symptoms.
+For individuals who are experiencing active psychosis, acute hospitalization can be one of the best options for receiving thorough treatment because they are able to receive around-the-clock supervision as well as proper medication to help stabilize their symptoms.
 Antipsychotic medications are an important component to successfully treating psychosis because not only do they reduce current symptoms, but they can also help prevent the risk of future psychotic episodes.
 While medications cannot cure psychosis, they provide individuals who are struggling with these debilitating symptoms the ability to function on a daily basis.

-At Greenleaf Behavioral Health Hospital, we understand that this is a difficult time for you and that the effects of psychosis can be extremely terrifying for everyone involved.
+As one of the best treatment centers in Valdosta for psychosis, we understand that this is a difficult time for you and that the effects of psychosis can be extremely terrifying for everyone involved.
 Upon arrival at our treatment center, we will conduct a thorough evaluation in order to identify all of your specific treatment needs.
 Our highly trained staff work to develop comprehensive treatment plans that guide our clients through their recovery process.
 Programming within our acute inpatient hospital is designed to provide exceptional treatment and therapeutic interventions in a safe environment, sending clients from our door onto the path to recovery.